 In 2017, 90 percent of transit buses were powered by diesel engines and fuel, or diesel hybrid engines.
 Of that, about one-in-three diesel buses are of the latest clean diesel technology powered by an engine that meets strict emission standard for model year 2010 and later.

 Many cities have begun using the latest in diesel-hybrid technology to allow their transportation systems to be not only more efficient but also more environmentally friendly.
 Also, a growing number of transit districts are incorporating the use of renewable biodiesel fuels into their diesel bus fleets, further improving their environmental and climate sensibilities.

 Clean diesel buses offer significant operational advantages over many alternative fuels, and assure reliable, durable and cost-efficient bus transportation.

-A community will get more clean air for the dollar with a clean diesel bus fleet compared to CNG.
-Clean diesel buses are 20 to 25 percent less expensive than CNG buses, and do not depend on the separate fueling infrastructure required for CNG.
-Buying new diesel buses and retrofitting older buses allows transit agencies to convert a greater portion of fleets to clean diesel in order to meet state emissions requirements.
+A community will get more clean air for the dollar with a clean diesel bus fleet compared to alternatives including CNG.
+Clean diesel buses are 20 to 25 percent less expensive than CNG buses, and two or three times less expensive than all-electric models.
+Clean diesel buses do not depend on the separate fueling or recharging infrastructure required for alternatives.
+Replacing older buses with new clean diesel buses can help transit agencies provide the most emission reductions for the communities they serve while providing reliable and low cost transit needs.